GuilinDev/peerReviewAlgo/bq.md

 With a new job, I always ask for my new supervisor’s preference in managing employees and projects.
 If they prefer a more hands-on approach, I would work with them every step of the way.

 But if they want me to take the lead, I’ll do my best not to disappoint.
 The key for me is being flexible to meet the demands of my current work environment.

+## What’s the Riskiest Thing You’ve Done in Your Career?
+Risk depends on how we define it.
+What might be risky for me may be normal or conservative for you.
+While I’m not one for unnecessary risks, I appreciate calculated risks that push the limits of what’s possible.

+So before taking any risk, in life and at work, I consider the pros and cons, as well as the ramifications of my decision.
+That helps me determine if a risk is worth taking.

 ## 14 Leadership Principals